 It’s like a house inspection for your business

 We have all heard of the process called due diligence.
 But unless you’ve been through the process, you might be unclear about what it really means.
 At a basic level, it’s a process of de-risking the acquisition on the part of the buyer.
 Their goal is to check out and validate that what you say is real and to expose and uncover problems in your business.
 The best analogy is that the due diligence process is like performing a home inspection before you buy a house.
 Sure, you could buy a house without doing an inspection.
 But you are taking on a ton of risk by not looking under the roof first.
-As a seller, it’s also worth recognizing what buyers will look for when they analyze your company.
+When selling a company, it’s also worth recognizing what buyers will look for when they analyze your company.
 The more skeletons they find, the lower the price

 they will be willing to pay.